scipp/beamlime/docs/user-guide/services.md

 ### Kafka Configuration

 The services can be configured to connect to different Kafka brokers using environment variables.
-There may be two distinct Kafka brokers: one upstream with raw data and one downstream for processed data and Beamlime control.
+There may be two distinct Kafka brokers: one upstream with raw data and one downstream for processed data and ESSlivedata control.

 - `KAFKA_BOOTSTRAP_SERVERS`: Bootstrap servers for the upstream Kafka broker.
 - `KAFKA_SECURITY_PROTOCOL`: Security protocol for the upstream Kafka broker.